 Hairdryers, hair straighteners and bathrobes are all provided, so you can leave extra space in your cases for all those boutique buys and Cowshed goodies you'll be bringing home.

 Assorted rooms are adapted for wheelchair users and there’s a lift to take you up to the Club and House Kitchen.

 Welcome, although the atmosphere is adults only, with time restrictions around when little Smiths can be in the Club or pool.
 Talk to a Smith travel team specialist about adding an extra bed or cot to your room.

-It’s reassuring to know that Soho House has a detailed environmental code of practice.
-Recycling programmes and responsible food-waste management are in full swing at every outpost of the members’ club.
-Local suppliers are selected for their like-minded responsibility.
+It’s reassuring to know that Soho House are working to deliver an environmental impact strategy across their sites.
+With 2030 goals set to enhance and standardise recycling programmes and responsible food-waste management at every outpost of the member’s club globally.
+They also work with local suppliers selected for their like-minded responsibility.
 In the kitchen, there’s scrutiny around how Soho House sources coffee, cocoa and palm oil, as well as sustainable seafood and responsibly reared meat.
-Expect a greater choice of meat-free dishes and seasonal ingredients whenever practical.
+Expect greater choice of meat-free dishes and seasonal ingredients whenever practical.
 Measures to assess Soho House’s carbon footprint and reduce emissions are ongoing.

 A high stool beside the bar at Cecconi’s for pre-dinner drinks and a dining table overlooking the canal.
 We won’t prescribe which of House Kitchen’s tables you’ll prefer – once you’ve found your favourite bird’s-eye view of the city, you’ll know…